What type of trust will best meet your needs? Explore some of your options here.

-People think of trusts as only for the wealthy, but the trusts of today are a powerful estate-planning tool that can benefit people at all income levels, says Maurice E. Quiroga, senior vice president–senior fiduciary advisory specialist for Wells Fargo Bank within the Wealth & Investment Management division.
+People think of trusts as only for the wealthy, but the trusts of today are a powerful estate planning tool that can benefit people at all income levels, says Maurice E. Quiroga, senior vice president–senior trust advisor for Wells Fargo Bank within the Wealth & Investment Management division.

 A trust can help protect your assets, guard your privacy, minimize family conflict, and help ensure that your assets are distributed according to your wishes.
 Today, with so many types of trusts covering various wealth planning strategies, it can be difficult to determine which will best fit your needs.

-Here, Quiroga and Bruce Stone, Senior Vice President–Senior Fiduciary Advisory Specialist at Wells Fargo Private Bank, share important information on one of the most common types of trusts, plus four others that might address a specific need—and help you make the right decision for your estate plan.
+Here, Quiroga and Bruce Stone, senior vice president–senior trust advisor for Wells Fargo Bank within the Wealth & Investment Management division, share important information on one of the most common types of trusts, plus four others that might address a specific need — and help you make the right decision for your estate plan.

 Revocable Living Trust

 Gives you control over how and when your assets are distributed when you die or become incapacitated